 - an invasive medical procedure, such as proctoscopy

 The main symptoms of a perianal hematoma are:

 - a purplish lump near the edge of the anus

 - sensitivity to pressure

 Bleeding can sometimes be a sign of a perianal hematoma, but it only occurs about 1–3 weeks after the lump first develops.

 It is important to be aware of some common symptoms of anal problems that are not signs of a perianal hematoma.
-Individuals who have any of the symptoms below should see a doctor to find out what may be causing these problems:
+Individuals who have any of the symptoms below

 - bright red blood in the stool or on toilet paper after wiping